OWASP/Docker-Security/D03 - Network Segmentation and Firewalling.md

 ## Threat Scenarios

-The container world changed the networking.
-Without precautions the network where your containers are deployed within is not necessarily divided into zones with strict firewall/routing rules.
+The container world changed also the networking.
+Without precautions the network where your containers are deployed within is not necessarily divided into segments with strict firewall/routing rules.
 In a worst case it maybe even flat and every microservice is basically able to talk to all microservices, including interfaces of the management backplane - your orchestration tool or e.g. the host's services.

 The paradigm having one microservice per containers makes matters from the network security standpoint not easier, as some microservices need to talk to each other while others, in a security point of view, should definitely not.